 The El Segundo Refinery is a very unique facility because it is wedged between two residential communities on the Santa Monica Bay.
 Since many of our employees live in these communities, we are acutely aware of our location and have developed our programs and policies accordingly.
 We want to do the right thing to protect our neighbors, our employees and their families.
-In fact, the refinery is a member of the Beach Cities Community Awareness and Emergency Response (CAER) group, whose purpose is to share best practices on preventing and responding to incidents, to educate the public, and to sponsor a telephone call-out system used for emergency notifications.
 In addition, our own on-site fire department not only conducts training for our staff but for neighboring city fire departments as well.
 We are constantly working to improve our efforts to protect the environment in which we live and work.

 For example, Chevron's El Segundo Refinery is one of the few industrial facilities in the Los Angeles Basin to operate its own wastewater treatment facilities under federal permit.
 We treat both stormwater runoff and industrial wastewater.
 To protect the groundwater, we were the first refinery in the United States to adopt a standard for fitting our oil storage tanks with double bottoms.

 In an effort to reduce air emissions and increase energy efficiency, Chevron's El Segundo Refinery built a Cogeneration facility that provides all of the electrical and steam power we require.
 We also have a Regenerative Thermal Oxidizer plant that controls both odors and hydrocarbon emissions as we do our part to keep Southern California's air clean.